meiyulee/meiyulee.github.io/_pages/about.md

 - Part 9: Design probability models
 - Part 10: Design statistic models

-## Economic applications using the probability distribution simulator

-- Demand-supply model
-- consumer theory
-- firm theory
-- game theory

-## Accurate data-driven model building

-- Economic data
+## Teaching of decision for AI analaysis (Bayesian theorem method)

+- Introduce the probability: marignal probability, joint probability, conditional probability
-- Financial data
+- How to calculate the frequency of the text data
-- Sales data
+- How to calculate the frequency of the number data
+- How to run the software to find the regularities of data on the criterion of the maximum probability, minimum probability, the median, the average.
-- Crime data
+- Interprete data results.